 Love for Their Family

-Family is of utmost importance in Korean culture and they tend to live close to one another and spend their weekends together.
+Family is of utmost importance in Korean culture.
+They tend to live close to one another and spend their weekends together.

-Siblings have a strong bond and this love and respect for family is something I deeply admire.
+Siblings have a strong bond and this love and respect for family is something I deeply admire and love about South Korea.

 Korean Cuisine and Restaurant Culture